mdiaz46/mdiaz46/README.md

 - 👋 Hi, I’m @mdiaz46
 - 👀 I’m interested in ...datasets
 - 🌱 I’m currently developing in ...Python
-- 💞️ I’m looking to collaborate on ... gravitational waves data analysis
+- 💞️ I’m looking to collaborate on ... neuroimaging
-- 📫 How to reach me ...
+- 📫 How to reach me ... message

 <!---
 mdiaz46/mdiaz46 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.